LAMB WESTON SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead...

 Lamb Weston and certain of its executives are charged with failing to disclose material information during the Class Period, violating federal securities laws.

 The case is Cleveland Bakers and Teamsters Pension Fund v.
-Lamb Weston Holdings, Inc., No. 24-cv-282.
+Lamb Weston Holdings, Inc., 24-cv-282.
+A subsequent case, West Palm Beach Firefighters' Pension Fund v.
+Lamb Weston Holdings, Inc., 24-cv-350, expanded the class period.

 About Kahn Swick & Foti, LLC